SDXorg/PySD-Cookbook/docs/analyses/getting_started/Git_and_Github.rst

 ~~~~~~~~~

 Rather than include a tutorial of the github workflow in this cookbook,
-I'll point to several resources for getting started with git and github:
+I’ll point to several resources for getting started with git and github:

 -  Interactive tutorial for `using git and github at the command
    line <https://try.github.io/levels/1/challenges/1>`__